Werrington railway station

-Werrington railway station is located on the Main Western line, serving the Penrith suburb of Werrington.
-It is served by Sydney Trains' T1 Western line services.
+Werrington railway station is a suburban railway station located on the Main Western line, serving the Sydney suburb of Werrington.
+It is served by Sydney Trains T1 Western Line services.

 History

 Werrington station opened on 2 May 1868 as a private platform on the Main Western line for Henry Parkes named Parkes Platform.
 It opened for public use in 1878 and was renamed Werrington on 25 March 1893.

 In June 2008, the station was upgraded with a new footbridge and lifts.
 It was fitted with solar panels at the same time, being the first CityRail station fitted.
 An upgrade to the commuter car park was completed in June 2010.

 On 18 August 2011, a boy was hit by an express heading to city after dangerously crossing the tracks.
 The boy's leg and elbow were broken as well as sustaining serious injury.
 Transit officers arrived soon to call emergency services.
-The boy was then transported to the Royal Alexandra Hospital for Children for treatment.
+The boy was then transported to The Children's Hospital at Westmead for treatment.
 It was revealed that the boy had survived by hiding in the 'lip' of the platform where the train had injured but not killed him.

 The main array of 42 solar panels (7.35 kW capacity) appears to be no longer working since late 2012.
 As of August 2014, the system has not been repaired and no plans to fix it have been announced.